Personal Loan rates from 3.65%

 Personal loan fees could include:

-- Extra repayment fees – some lenders charge fees for paying more onto your loan
+- Early repayment fees – some lenders charge fees for making additional repayments.

 When you compare personal loans, check the comparison rate to get better idea of the loan’s total cost.
 The comparison rate combines a loan’s interest rate and standard charges into a single percentage.